Lucas139Miller/Redstone_Planting-Minecraft_Addon/README.md

 **WARNING**

--This Addon requires cheats activated
+- This Addon requires cheats activated
 - Note that Minecraft Bedrock Edition has no specific redstone support for Addon creators, except for te actual Beta game version (this Addon was not made for Beta version).
 It was created using "no conventional tools" for redstone, as a result of this, avoid using too much Plant Bloks!
 It can lag your world - worry only if you use many of them!
 - At the moment, this addon allows just planting wheat, with not supply.
 I intend to work on this block to make it plant other seeds, add an interface for refuel the seeds you want